 - Worked with about 200 Laborers for Otis.

 - “It means the world to our guys.
 The more hours we work, the more we get to add to our benefits, our annuity, our retirement plan.
 These hours, they help out a lot, they help people get to the next phase of whatever they’re trying to do, whether it is starting or finishing school, becoming a new home or vehicle owner, paying off students loans or excessive bills.
 These goals become more realistic and achievable with this type of project.”

 Amanda Barnes, 29, Pottstown

 - Member, International Union of Operating Engineers Local 542, Otis Eastern

-- On ME2, Amanda operates the excavators that support the horizontal directional drilling equipment — from laying timber mats to the installation of the drill stems.
+- On Mariner East 2, Amanda operates the excavators that support the horizontal directional drilling equipment — from laying timber mats to the installation of the drill stems.

 - Working toward purchasing a home and a car for her teenage son.